stickfigure/hatteryjs/README.md

  * Unspecified `Content-Type` is inferred:
    * If there is a `body()`, `application/json` is assumed.
 Any `param()`s will become query parameters.
    * If `POST()` and no `body()`, parameters will be submitted as `application/x-www-form-urlencoded`
-     * ...unless a `BinaryAttachment` parameter is included, in which case the content becomes `multipart/form-data`.
-     * ...or unless params are submitted as `queryParam()`, which forces them onto the query string.
+     * ...unless params are submitted as `queryParam()`, which forces them onto the query string.